joaquinrz/capi-gitops/README.md

 az role assignment create --role "DNS Zone Contributor" --assignee $PRINCIPAL_ID --scope $DNS_ID

 # Create an AKS cluster with the following command, replacing <cluster-name> with a name for your cluster, and <node-count> with the number of nodes you want in your cluster:
-az aks create -k 1.26.0 -y -g clusters -s Standard_B4ms -c 2  \
+az aks create -k 1.26.0 -y -g $CLUSTER_RG -s Standard_B4ms -c 2  \
---assign-identity $IDENTITY --assign-kubelet-identity $IDENTITY --network-plugin kubenet -n $
+--assign-identity $IDENTITY --assign-kubelet-identity $IDENTITY --network-plugin kubenet -n $CLUSTER_NAME

 # Connect to the AKS cluster:
 az aks get-credentials --resource-group $CLUSTER_RG --name $CLUSTER_NAME